 Ocean Surface Wind Velocity

 The objective of this project is to create a cross-calibrated, multi-platform, multi-instrument ocean surface wind velocity data set, for the period extending from 1987 through 2007, with wide ranging research applications in meteorology and oceanography.
-Satellite retrieved ocean surface wind data created under the DISCOVER REASoN project are combined using a variational analysis to produce a consistent climatological record of ocean surface winds.
+Satellite retrieved ocean surface wind data created under NASA's DISCOVER REASoN project are combined using a variational analysis to produce a consistent climatological record of ocean surface winds.
 Assimilated data sets include Special Sensor Microwave/Imager (SSM/I), Advanced Microwave Scanning Radiometer - EOS (AMSR-E), Tropical Rainfall Measuring Mission (TRMM) Microwave Imager (TMI), Quikscat, SeaWinds and other missions.

 This project represents a continuation and expansion of the SSM/I surface wind velocity data set that we began under the NASA Pathfinder Program.
 This project expands upon the Pathfinder dataset significantly by (1) increasing the horizontal resolution from 1 degree to .25 degrees, (2) combining space-based wind observations from all available (passive and active microwave) sources, and (3) by extending the data set through 2007.
 This will be the first consistent, cross calibrated, multi-platform 20-year ocean surface wind velocity data set for atmospheric and oceanic research and for improved weather and short-term climate prediction.